Monday, April 14, 2014

 Plot Summary

-Little did the animals know that Bremen is not what it seems, as there are dark secrets and corruption.
-Will The Fearless Four be able to use their musical talents to prevent this evil plot?
+Little did the animals know that Bremen was not what it seems, as there were dark secrets and corruption.
+Will the Fearless Four be able to use their musical talents to prevent this evil plot?

 Voice Cast (English)